Technical exports

 • reuse shading profile in external environments

-• maintain continuity from field to office
+• maintain continuity from site survey to office work

-Reusing data in photovoltaic study software
+Reusing data in PV planning software

 Azimutis exports support workflows involving PVsyst, PVGIS, PV*SOL and HelioScope, depending on the chosen format and your process.